MeRupamGanguly/Testing/CrossCutting/README.md

 Below is the complete, updated `README.md` with a new **Error Handling** section that explains how Go manages exceptions without Java references.
+Here's a Jira comment in paragraph style that summarizes the deliverable and asks if any further requirements are needed:

+---

+Delivered the cross-cutting API layer in Go using the Gin framework.
+This includes structured JSON request logging with `slog`, JWT authentication with role‑based access control (admin/customer), rate limiting (both in‑memory token bucket and a Redis‑backed leaky bucket with fallback), custom input validation rules (SKU, price, phone) integrated with Gin’s binding, panic recovery middleware, and a consistent JSON response envelope for all endpoints.
+The service is containerized and comes with an automated end‑to‑end test script that covers all critical paths (health, auth, validation, authorization, and rate limiting).
+Please let me know if there are any specific requirements – such as additional HTTP headers, different error formats, monitoring hooks, or integration with an existing auth provider – that still need to be implemented.
 ---

 # Crosscutting API